ednanf/mern-task-manager/README.md

 - This project delivers a full-stack application using the MERN stack, following REST API best practices.
 - The frontend provides a clean, straightforward interface for interacting with the backend, prioritizing simplicity and usability.
-- Currently, the auth token is stored in localStorage instead of cookies to avoid CORS issues, particularly with WebKit on iOS.
+- Currently, the auth token is stored in local storage instead of cookies to avoid CORS issues, particularly with WebKit on iOS.

 ## Application